 - after a health and safety representative requests a review.

-A review of risk control measures should be undertaken after work-related violence incidents.
+A review of risk control measures should be undertaken after incidents involving violence and aggression.

 A review of risk control measures can include an examination of: